Make your own hem gauge for even hems

 In this special FREE series, you'll learn my most powerful SECRETS that will improve your sewing skills and help you sew like a pro!
 Join 38,210 sewing enthusiasts like you!

-How to make the hem gauge
+How to make a hem gauge

 • Place the cardstock on the table and measure the desired hem on both ends of the cardboard, lengthwise.